appler1009/xai-balance-menubar/README.md

 1. Launch the app
 2. Right-click the menu bar icon and select "Set API Key"
-3. Enter your xAI API key
+3. Enter your xAI API key and Team ID
-4. The balance will be displayed in the menu bar
+4. The balances will be displayed in the menu bar

 ## API

-Uses xAI Management API endpoints:
+Uses xAI Management API endpoint:
-- `/v1/management/prepaid-balance` for prepaid credit balance
+- `/v1/billing/teams/{team_id}/postpaid/invoice/preview` for both prepaid credit balance and postpaid invoice amount
-- `/v1/management/postpaid-invoice` for postpaid invoice preview

 ## Building Releases